Mohamednabil96/Shipping-System/README.md

 ## Features

-- Order creation, tracking, and delivery management for traders
+- Order creation, tracking, and delivery management for traders.
-- Streamlined administrative tasks for employees
+- Streamlined administrative tasks for employees.
-- Real-time updates for representatives
+- Real-time updates for representatives.
 - User management for effortless management of user roles and permissions.

 ## Installation